 After checking all the components, we can assemble the kit with the help of a detailed instructions guide provided by CircuitMess.
 The process of assembly is very straightforward as you can see in the video I have shared on youtube.

 Synthia is basically an electronic music generator which can be used as a Sampler, Drum machine, Sequencer and Synthesizer.
-Like with all the other products by CircuitMess, this one too has the programmability which gives the user endless possibilities.
+Like all the other products by CircuitMess, this one too has programmability which gives the user endless possibilities.
 Similar to Nibble, Synthia was fun and easy to assemble.